Thorne–Żytkow object: Dissolution

 It has been theorized that mass loss will eventually end the TŻO stage, with the remaining envelope converted to a disk, resulting in the formation of a neutron star with a massive accretion disk.
 These neutron stars may form the population of isolated pulsars with accretion disks.
-The massive accretion disk may also result in the collapse of a star, becoming a stellar companion to the neutron star.
+The massive accretion disk may also collapse into a new star, becoming a stellar companion to the neutron star.
 The neutron star may also accrete sufficient material to collapse into a black hole.

 Observation history

 In 2014, a team led by Emily Levesque argued that the star HV 2112 had unusually high abundances of elements such as molybdenum, rubidium, lithium, and calcium, and a high luminosity.
 Since both are expected characteristics of Thorne–Żytkow objects, this led the team to suggest that HV 2112 might be the first discovery of a TZO.
 However, this claim was challenged in a 2018 paper by Emma Beasor and collaborators, who argued that there is no evidence for HV 2112 having any unusual abundance patterns beyond a possible enrichment of lithium and that its luminosity is too low.
 They put forth another candidate, HV 11417, based on an apparent over-abundance of rubidium and a similar luminosity as HV 2112.
-However, HV 11417 has since been identified as a likely foreground halo star.